Tacos de canasta: Paques sudados

 In Comitán, Chiapas, a version of tacos de canasta are sudados paquitos.
 The name is probably a deformation of taquitos sudados.
 On August 8, the day of Santo Domingo de Guzmán, patron of the town, the vendors go out with the baskets to sell paquitos through the streets of the town.
 Comitan-style paquitos consist of chorizo, egg, potato, rajas, and refried beans.

 Tacos al vapor

 The term tacos al vapor ('steamed tacos') is mostly used in Northern Mexico; they are different from tacos de canasta in that they are cooked in a steamer—hence the name—instead of a basket.

 Los Mochis-style tacos al vapor are traditionally filled with a mixture of pulled meat and puréed potatoes, and, unlike tacos de canasta, are not bathed in oil, instead, the tortillas are dipped in oil without browning them, which are then layered in the steamer and steamed for around 20 minutes; when served, they are bathed in runny refried beans and salsa is added to taste.
-Tacos al vapor are traditionally enjoyed with horchata.
+Tacos al vapor are traditionally eaten with horchata.